kafkas/petstore-swift-client/README.md

 - Figure out how to infer whether an `enum` should conform to String or Int etc.
   - How do we handle "mixed" enums?
 - Plan how to convert simple (undiscriminated) unions

-## Things to watch out for

-- Ensure unique file names across the generated SDK to avoid conflicts
-- Robust name conflict resolution algo for handling edge cases like `big-apple` and `bigApple` in the same object definition
-- Handle reserved keywords in generated struct fields and enum cases